A Prophecy of the First and Second Advent of Jesus Christ

 The second Advent.

-Isaiah’s written perspective was about 700 years before Christ’s first coming.
+Isaiah wrote prophecy from a perspective that was about 700 years before Christ’s first coming.
 Yet every single detail that Isaiah prophesied concerning that event has been fulfilled.

 to proclaim the year of the LORD’s favor,